What are Weight Sensors?

 1. Operational Error

-2. Property Error
+2. Characteristic Error

 3. Dynamic Error

-The characteristics and calibration of many weight sensors are suitable for static conditions, which means that the input parameters used are static or similar to static.
-Many sensors have strong damping, so they will not respond quickly to the changes in input parameters.
-For example, it takes a few seconds for the thermistor to respond to a step-change in temperature.
+The characteristics and calibration of many weight sensors are optimized for static conditions, meaning the input parameters are static or quasi-static.
+Many sensors have significant damping, preventing them from responding quickly to changes in input parameters.
+For example, a thermistor may take several seconds to respond to a step change in temperature, not immediately jumping to a new resistance value but gradually transitioning.
+If a sensor with delay characteristics responds to rapid temperature changes, the output waveform will be distorted due to dynamic errors.

-4. Insertion Error
+4. Installation Error

-●the dynamic characteristics of the system are too slow;
+• The dynamic characteristics of the system are too slow

 5. Environmental Error